sylverpyro/steamdeck-setups/non-steam-shortcuts.md

 NOTES
 * Even with properly created shortcuts, it's not possible to exit a game and have the EGL close automaticaly
   * To 'stop' the game in steam you'll need to manually close the EGL
+  * This is actually a semi-good thing as if the game has cloud saves implemented though EGL, the EGL needs time post-shutdown to sync the new save files
   * It theoreticaly would be possible to launch the game via a script then close the EGL once the game exits
 * To improve Gamepad supprot it's a good idea to disable the EGL-Overlay by renaming it's binaries
   * See below for how to do that